What is Display Advertising – A Definitive Guide

 To calculate CLV, you just need to find some average values:

 1. The Average Purchase Value – Divide your Total Revenue by the Number of Purchases over a set time.
-Let’s say our business had a $200,000 revenue from 10,000 purchases over a 1-month period;
+Let’s say our business had a $200,000 revenue from 10,000 purchases over 1 month;

 2. The Average Purchase Frequency Rate – Divide the NP by the Number of Unique Customers.
 Of those 10,000 purchases, 1,200 were unique users;